 Thinking beyond borders

-The individual’s liability to income tax is determined on the basis of residence.
-There are two possibilities: someone is a resident or he is a nonresident.
-Residents are taxed on their worldwide income, whereas nonresidents are taxed on namely mentioned Curacao-sourced income.
-The tax is levied on the net income of the individual and is calculated at progressive rates for both residents and non-residents.
+The type of an individual’s liability to income tax is determined on the basis of residence.
+Residents are taxed on their net worldwide income, whereas non-residents are taxed on income from certain mentioned sources in Curacao.
+The tax is levied on the net income of the resident individual and is calculated at progressive rates for both residents and non-residents.

 The key tax consideration for Curacao will be whether the business traveler is a resident of Curacao or not.
-If not, whether he is working for more than three months or not in Curacao.
+And if not, it is relevant whether or not he is employed in Curacao or has income from business.
 If less than three months, income tax may possibly be omitted by filing a special request with the Minister of Finance.
-In case the business traveler is a resident of Curacao, the consideration is whether the expatriate regulation – which provides a favorable income tax regime for expatriates – would apply or not upon arrival on Curacao.
+In case the business traveler is a resident of Curacao, he may be eligible to the expatriate regulation – which provides a favorable income tax regime for expatriates – upon arrival on Curacao.

-An individual’s liability to Curacao income tax is determined by residency status.
-A person can be a resident or a non-resident for Curacao tax purposes.
+An individual’s liability to Curacao income tax is affected by residency status.
 Whether an individual is a resident depends on the facts and circumstances.
-These circumstances include permanent home, habitual stay and factors as the center of economic and social interests.
+These circumstances include the availability of a permanent home, habitual stay and other facts such as the center of economic and social interests.

 The employer of the business traveler is a resident of Curacao or has a branch or permanent establishment (PE) in Curacao or the traveler operating as a permanent representative of his employer or the traveler deriving business income through a permanent establishment in Curacao including of being a permanent representative in Curacao for his own business.

-If the individual qualifies as a resident for the Curacao Income Tax Act, tax should be paid on income from real estate, movable assets, income derived from business and labor, and rights from periodic income.
-If the individual is a nonresident, Curacao calculates source taxes on specific income like amongst others employment income earned in Curacao, unless a treaty provides otherwise.
+If the individual qualifies as a resident for purposes of the Curacao Income Tax Ordinance, tax should be paid on income from real estate, from movable assets, from income from business and employment, and from rights on periodic income.
+If the individual is a non-resident, Curacao imposes source taxes on specific income items such as employment income earned in Curacao, unless a treaty provides otherwise.

 Tax is calculated by applying a progressive tax rate schedule to taxable income.
-The income tax rates are as follows for 2015:
+The income tax rates for 2017 are as follows: